Your dog could be bringing a hidden danger into your home!

 As a veterinarian my focus had always been on preventing Lyme disease in dogs.
 I had always thought that when a tick crawls onto a dog it posed little risk to the owner, just the dog.

 Here is the real life scenario that I witnessed this past fall that I think all people should be aware of as it opened my eyes to a hidden danger.

 A mother and her adult daughter went for a one-hour walk in a ravine with their dog Scruffy.
 They then got into their car and drove home.
 While having coffee in their kitchen the daughter noticed a bug crawling on a chair, then another on the wall.
 They were ticks!

 “Where did the ticks come from?
 What are they doing in our house, don’t they live in the woods?” they wondered.
 Then it came to them, “The dog!”

 This both puzzled and concerned me.
-I had always assumed that a tick, once it crabbed hold of a dog’s fur and climbed aboard, would waste no time in latching on but two ticks had spent part of the walk and the car ride home wondering over the dog and had fallen off in their home.
+I had always assumed that a tick, once it grabbed hold of a dog’s fur and climbed aboard, would waste no time in latching on but two ticks had spent part of the walk and the car ride home wandering over the dog and had fallen off in their home.
 Why had they not attached to the dog?

 Researching this I found the answer.